HitBirds/RoboTrumpDNN/README.md

-# RoboTrumpDNN: Generating Donald Trump Speeches with Dictionary Embedding and LSTM
+# RoboTrumpDNN: Generating Donald Trump Speeches with Word2Vec and LSTM

 ------------------
 *Disclaimer: This is not meant as a political analysis or opinion*